-We've collected data on these points for some time now, and will be comparing your measurements to the numbers we see people attain at your goal levels.
-Your numbers will be added into the data set for people looking to achieve the level you've already attained.
+We've collected data on these points for some time now, and you will be comparing your measurements to the numbers we see people attain at your goal levels.
+If you choose to log your numbers, they will be added into the data set for people looking to achieve the level you've already attained.
 We're aware that because climbing is complicated, the numbers are only a part of the story, and mean different things for different people.
 We use these, and suggest that you view them, as a small but valuable piece of the puzzle that is improvement.
 A way to have an objective view of a few markers, and most important, a way to compare your current self to your past and future selves.